ilya-klyuchnikov/ttlite/README.md

     $ cd ttlite
     $ sbt
     > test

+TTLite contains integration tests which invoke Agda compiler for generated proofs:

+    > it:test

+In order to run these test you should have `agda` executable in path.

 ### SBT settings
 Building/testing TT Lite with default sbt settings may fail due to `OutOfMemory` issues.